Viktor Dankl von Krasnik: Early life and career

-Upon completion of the academy, Krasnik was assigned to the Third Dragoon Regiment as a Second Lieutenant.
+Upon completion of the academy, Krasnik was assigned to the 3rd Dragoon Regiment as a Second Lieutenant.
 After completion of the War School in Vienna, he became a general staff officer in 1880.
 For the next two decades, he rose through the officer ranks, becoming the head of the central office of the Austro-Hungarian general staff in 1899.
-In 1903 he was promoted to the rank of major general and given command of the Sixty-sixth Infantry Brigade in Trieste.
-From 1905 until 1907 he would head up the Sixteenth Infantry Brigade, also in Trieste.
-After being promoted to a lieutenant Field Marshal (Feldmarschalleutnant), Krasnik would receive command of the Thirty-sixth Division in Zagreb until 1912, at which point he was moved to Innsbruck to command the Fourteenth Corps.
-Later that same year, on October 29, Krasnik was elevated to the rank of General of Cavalry.
+In 1903 he was promoted to the rank of major general and given command of the 66th Infantry Brigade in Trieste.
+From 1905 until 1907 he would head up the 16th Infantry Brigade, also in Trieste.
+After being promoted to a lieutenant field marshal (Feldmarschalleutnant), Krasnik would receive command of the 36th Division in Zagreb until 1912, at which point he was moved to Innsbruck to command the 14th Corps.
+Later that year, on 29 October, Krasnik was elevated to the rank of General of Cavalry.

-Service during World War I
+World War I

+1914

-At the beginning of war in summer 1914, Krasnik was put in command of the Austro-Hungarian First Army.
-That August the First Army, along with the Fourth Army, would compose the northwestern flank of Austro-Hungarian Chief of Staff, Franz Conrad von Hötzendorf’s, push towards Russian forces in Russian Poland and the Galicia region.
-On August 22, after crossing the San River, Krasnik's army would engage the Russian Fourth Army at the Austro-Hungarian town of Kraśnik.
-The ensuing battle of Kraśnik ended three days later with Dankl victorious and the Russian Fourth Army retreating back towards the city of Lublin in Russian territory.
+At the beginning of war in summer 1914, Krasnik was put in command of the Austro-Hungarian 1st Army.
+That August the 1st Army, along with the 4th Army, would compose the northwestern flank of Austro-Hungarian Chief of Staff, Franz Conrad von Hötzendorf’s, push towards Russian forces in Russian Poland and the Galicia region.
+On 22 August, after crossing the San River, Krasnik's army would engage the Russian 4th Army at the Austro-Hungarian town of Kraśnik.
+The ensuing battle of Kraśnik ended three days later with Dankl victorious and the Russian 4th Army retreating back towards the city of Lublin in Russian territory.
 Krasnik pursued his opponents after the battle but was ultimately forced to withdraw after a series of defeats further southeast along the Austro-Hungarian lines in the largescale battle of Galicia.
-For his victory at Kraśnik, the first for Austria-Hungary in the war, Krasnik would later be decorated with the Commander's Cross of the Military Maria Theresa Order on August 17, 1917 (see below).
+For his victory at Kraśnik, the first for Austria-Hungary in the war, Krasnik would later be decorated with the Commander's Cross of the Military Order of Maria Theresa on 17 August 1917 (see below).
 Krasnik experienced a good deal of fame and popularity after the battle, becoming something of a national hero until his once rising star would be tarnished by setbacks later on in the war.

+After being driven back by Russian forces Krasnik and his 1st Army were part of a renewed offensive in October 1914 that was undertaken with the German forces to the north and west.
+Gains made during this drive proved to be only temporary as more or less of a stalemate developed in Dankl's area.